-Lion vs Tiger: Who Would Win in a Fight?
+Tiger vs Lion: Who Would Win in a Fight?

 Considering lions and tigers have the same ranges but don’t necessarily cross paths means they can easily coexist in the wild.
 Believe it or not, lions and tigers can actually reproduce!
 The offspring of these felines have separate terms depending on which sex of lion and tiger mated.

-A liger is the term of the hybrid offspring of a male lion with a female tiger.
+A liger is a term for the hybrid offspring of a male lion with a female tiger.
 Characteristics of each parent are shown in ligers.
 They love to swim, like tigers, and are very sociable, like lions.
-Surprisingly, ligers grow larger than either of their parent felines do.
-Coloration of ligers has faint stripes like a tiger’s and possibly faint spots from their lion genes.
+Surprisingly, ligers grow larger than either of their parent felines does.
+The coloration of ligers has faint stripes like a tiger’s and possibly faint spots from their lion genes.
 Under colors include tawny, sand, or gold.
 In some cases, white tigers have been bred with lions to produce white ligers, who have faint stripes or lack them completely.

 On the other hand, a tigon is the hybrid offspring of a male tiger with a female lion.
 Tigons can have spots resembling their mother lion’s and stripes from their tiger genes.
 Male tigons have shorter and less noticeable manes than typical lions do.
 Growth-inhibitory genes are passed down to these offspring, so tigons do not grow larger than their parent species.

-Originally, both ligers and tigons were considered sterile, meaning they’re unable to reproduce.
-However, there have been certain instances where a tigoness reproduced with a tiger to produce litigon offspring.
+Originally, both ligers and tigons were considered sterile, meaning they were unable to reproduce.
+However, there have been certain instances where a tigress reproduced with a tiger to produce litigon offspring.
 Another case proved that a liger and lion mated, producing liliger offspring.

 |Coloration||Golden, sandy colored with faint spots|